-Findings: A student will be found "not responsible" where: a) The responding student was not involved in the alleged policy violation; b) The incident or behavior in question does not constitute a violation of the University of Code of Student Conduct; c) Where there is inconclusive information to meet preponderance of evidence.
-In such instances where the student is found not responsible, the investigation will be closed and duly noted on the student file.
+A student will be found "not responsible" where:

+- a) The responding student was not involved in the alleged policy violation; - The incident or behavior in question does not constitute a violation of the University of Code of Student Conduct; - c) Where there is inconclusive information to meet preponderance of evidence (i.e. more likely than not to have occurred than not have occurred).

+In such instances where the student is found not responsible, the investigation will be closed and duly noted on the student conduct file.
 The investigation may be re-opened if new /relevant information is made available that it would significantly impact the finding.
-The party bringing the complaint, if any, may request that the Title IX Coordinator and/or Dean of Student Affairs (where applicable), review the investigation file to possibly reopen the investigation.
+The party bringing the complaint, if any, may request that the Title IX Coordinator and/or Dean of Student Affairs (where applicable), review the investigation file to possibly re-open the investigation.
 The decision to re-open an investigation rests solely in the discretion of the Title IX Coordinator or the Dean of Student Affairs in these cases, and is granted only on the basis of extraordinary cause.

-A student will be found responsible where the administrative review officer determines that there is a preponderance of evidence that a code of student conduct policy was violated.
-In such incidents the investigator will assign a sanction, notify the student respondent and duly note it on the student file.
+A student will be found responsible where the administrative review officer determines that there is a preponderance of evidence (i.e. more likely than not to have occurred than not have occurred) that a code of student conduct policy was violated.
+In such incidents the administrative review officer will assign a sanction, notify the student respondent and duly note it on the student conduct file.